How to Describe a Quiet Person?

 Quiet humor is often dry, witty, and delivered at just the right moment.
 It might not dominate a room, but it catches people off guard in the best way.
 This subtlety makes their sense of humor feel refreshing and intelligent—often earning a lasting impression.

-Quiet Personality Traits #10: Authentic
+Bonus Quiet Personality Trait: Authentic

 Quiet people don’t feel the need to perform or impress.
 What you see is what you get.
 Their authenticity is disarming in a world full of filters and noise.
 When they do open up, it’s honest, meaningful, and true to who they are.

-Quiet Personality Traits #11: Reserved
+The Most Expected Quiet Personality Trait: Reserved

 All these quiet personality traits help quiet people stand out from the others both in the workplace and in social life.